 We believe that finance is the beating heart of any successful business.
-Our suite of financial management and procurement solutions are designed to transform businesses and help them imagine a different future.
+Our suite of financial management and procurement solutions are designed to transform public sector organisations and help imagine a different future.

 Advanced Financials is our world class Cloud-based accounting software package.
 It enables remote access, automates manual tasks and provides real-time business insights via built-in reports / dashboards.
-By consolidating all financial activity in one place, it allows finance teams to have a bigger influence on key strategic decisions.
+By consolidating all financial activity in one place, it allows finance teams across the public sector to have a bigger influence on key strategic decisions.